osuosl/climesync/docs/source/usage.rst

 password          The password of the user to authenticate as on startup ldap              Use LDAP to authenticate autoupdate_config Turn off prompts to automatically update your config
-                  when connecting to a new server or signing in as a new user
 ================= =======================================================

 .. _here: https://docs.python.org/2/library/configparser.html